Loukious/TikTokStreamKeyGenerator/README.md

 - Retrieve the base stream URL.
 - Generate a TikTok stream key.
 - Obtain a shareable URL for the TikTok live stream.
-- Support for specifying different games by their game tag IDs.
+- Support for specifying different topics including games, music, and more.
 - Option to enable replay generation.
 - Option to close the room when the stream ends.
 - Option to choose region priority.